 As part of the ongoing assessment around skill shortages in the UK, the Migration Advisory Committee (MAC) is commissioned to undertake regular reviews of the shortage occupation list.

 The MAC completed its latest full review of the list in late 2014, and following its recommendations, an updated version of the list was implemented on 6 April 2015.

 The list has since been updated to include nursing from 19 November 2015.
 This was an interim measure by request from the government, following increasing concerns from employers about nursing supply.

-In March 2016, following a review by the MAC on nursing supply and demand, the government announced that nursing will remain on the national shortage occupation list, but employers will need to carry out a Resident Labour Market Test (RLMT) before recruiting a non-EEA nurse from autumn 2016.
+In March 2016, following a review by the MAC on nursing supply and demand, the government announced that nursing will remain on the national shortage occupation list, but employers will need to carry out a Resident Labour Market Test (RLMT) before recruiting a non-EEA nurse (from 24 November 2016).

 Will changes to the list affect my ability to recruit from overseas?